 To avoid the possibility of a dispute, getting the Probate process right is essential.
 However, many executors feel overwhelmed when they realise how much work is involved in sorting Probate and are shocked when they discover they may be liable in negligence if things go wrong.

-Our Probate Solicitors will take care of everything relating to Probate, from making an application to the Court to collating the assets, paying any Inheritance Tax owing, and distributing the estate in accordance with the Will.
+Our specialist Probate Solicitors will take care of everything relating to Probate, from making an application to the Court to collating the assets, paying any Inheritance Tax owing, and distributing the estate in accordance with the Will.

 You can be confident that by instructing us, Probate will run smoothly, and the beneficiaries of the deceased’s estate will receive what they are entitled to.

-We are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective Wills, Trusts, and estate planning advice and representation.
+Based in our offices in Coventry, we are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective Wills, Trusts, and estate planning advice and representation.
 Our years of experience in private client law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Estate Agents, Independent Financial Advisers, Tax Advisors, Surveyors, and Business Succession Planning Advisors who can bring additional support to our Wills, Trusts, and estate planning department if required.

 Below are some of the most common questions we are asked about the Probate process.